-A minimum pit stop time will be imposed for mandatory pit stops for all Cups in Cases A and B. The pit stop time will be issued for each Competition in an Event Bulletin from the Stewards.
+A minimum pit stop time will be imposed for mandatory pit stops for all Cups.

+The pit stop time will be issued for each Competition in an Event Bulletin from the Stewards.
 Any car whose pit stop time is less than its Mandatory Pit Stop time will be given a penalty by the Stewards.

-Should the race length be adjusted in accordance with Article 5.2, the pit stop time will be adjusted by the same amount.
+Should the race length be adjusted in accordance with Article 5.2, the pit stop time will be adjusted by the same amount (increasing the length of a race).

-Tyre changes are optional during the pitstop in Case A.
+Tyre changes are optional during the pitstop.

 Teams must notify Race Control via the Team Messaging system if a pit stop is not to be considered their mandatory pit stop.
-Any additional pit stop times may be given in a Sporting Note for Endurance races.
+Any additional pit stop times may be given in a Sporting Note.

 There is no minimum time for additional stops for minor repairs or changing one tyre (due to a puncture) other than the delta of the pitlane.